 I read this one years ago, and it’s time for a reread.

-I also find this to be true when I complete the most difficult task on my lists first thing, especially if it’s a task that I’ve been dreading.
+I’ve also found this to be true when I complete the most difficult task on my list first thing, especially if it’s a task that I’ve been dreading.

 #3 The One Thing by Gary Keller

-I just started this one, and I can’t wait to read more of it!
+I just started reading The One Thing, and I can’t wait to read more of it!

 I might have to go read my 3 pages right. now!